ninest/swipeable_card/example/README.md

 # Swipeable Card Example

 ## Explanation
 We have a list of containers (the "cards") that we would like the user to swipe.
-THis beahviour is commonly seen in card games or dating apps.
+This beahviour is commonly seen in card games or dating apps.

 ```
 // CardExample is a custom container with a nice border and rounded corners